ppernias/scolaia-builder/specifications.md

 ### Success Metrics

-The success of ADLBuilder will be measured by:
+The success of ADLMaker will be measured by:

-- **Time-to-build**: How quickly users (educators or professionals) can design and deploy advanced, task-capable assistants using the ADLBuilder interface
+- **Time-to-build**: How quickly users (educators or professionals) can design and deploy advanced, task-capable assistants using the ADLMaker interface
 - **Time-saved-in-use**: The degree to which these assistants reduce repetitive workload, offer autonomous guidance, or streamline user interaction processes
 - **Adoption rate among educators and AI practitioners**, particularly in contexts where assistant consistency and task specificity are critical
 - **Reuse and sharing of assistant modules**, indicating the emergence of a community-driven ecosystem around structured assistant design